AhmedHamamm/Bankist-app/README.md

 # Bankist App

 Welcome to the **Bankist App**!
 This is a sleek, modern banking application built with HTML, CSS, and JavaScript.
-It’s designed to help you manage your finances effortlessly—whether you’re checking your balance, transferring money, or requesting a loan, Bankist has you covered.
+It’s designed to help you manage your finances effortlessly whether you’re checking your balance, transferring money, or requesting a loan, Bankist has you covered.

 ## Features